roshan/ben-mini.github.io/_posts/2024-04-27-feeling-left-behind.md

 In retrospect, I'm obviously thankful for my time in speech therapy.
 But, what's remarkable to me now is I felt "left behind" by only a simple language impairment- I cannot imagine how those with [Intellectual and Developmental Disabilities (IDD)](https://www.nichd.nih.gov/health/topics/idds/conditioninfo) or [Autism Spectrum Disorder (ASD)](https://www.nichd.nih.gov/health/topics/autism) feel.
 We've learned that [nearly 40% of youth with an ASD never get together with friends](https://arc.net/l/quote/nbrlahwv).
 Autistic individuals, including those with co-occurring intellectual disability, [often experience stigma, discrimination, and a sense of not fitting in with the neurotypical society](https://arc.net/l/quote/iuhkhoxg).
 Further, [less than one in two working age adults with an intellectual disability are currently employed or searching for work](https://arc.net/l/quote/narhxmsz).
 These findings highlight how feeling "left behind" as a member of society exists for a heavy portion of IDD and ASD youths and adults.
 I want to solve this.

+*TODO: There's something missing I want to write here... something that needs to be heartfelt, while analytical...*

 **Today, I am happy to announce I will be joining the Kibu leadership team as its Head of Customer Success!** My goals are to support a product that makes the IDD community feel less left behind and immerse myself in the edtech ecosystem.

 For those unaware, Kibu is both a content maker and software platform.
 It offers fitness, recreational, job, and life skill classes for the IDD community, plus an all-in-one software platform for Disability Providers and their employees ([DSPs](https://www.dol.gov/agencies/odep/program-areas/individuals/DSP) and Social Workers).
 Speaking with our CEO Daniel Caridi, I anticipate to focus mostly on the software platform side- as there is much work to be done in customer onboarding, training, support, and analytics.